Oghma-Infinium/Fahluaan/README.md

 ## Credits and Thanks

 - _YOU_ for reading this.
-- Bingus for ENB tweaking, asset editing, mod page screenshots, and branding art for Fahluaan (Logo, Banner, and Splash).
+- [Bingus](https://ko-fi.com/beangas) for ENB tweaking, asset editing, mod page screenshots, and branding art for Fahluaan (Logo, Banner, and Splash).
 - Ylikollikas for animation assistance.
 - Curly for the original iteration of Ascensio that provided me a baseline to work off of.
-- iAmMe27 for helping me with the CK, documentation, and general WJ related things.
+- [iAmMe27](https://ko-fi.com/iamme27) for general modding, documentation, and WJ assistance.
 - A Helping Hand, AnnieDOS, Chanka, Felivath, Izol, Maelstrom, Roxiie, and Vigo for their time and effort playtesting, providing feedback, and miscellaneous help.
-- [Jolly Co-Operators](https://discord.gg/jolly-coop) and Cacophony for their wonderful community that inspired me to start modding more.
+- [Jolly Co-Operators](https://discord.gg/jolly-coop) and [Cacophony](https://www.patreon.com/cacophony1979) for their wonderful community that inspired me to start modding more.
 - JustThatKing, jdsmith2816, and Total for their feedback on graphics and other things.
 - Bethesda Game Studios for Skyrim and the Creation Kit.
-- ElminsterAU and the xEdit team for SSEEdit.
+- [ElminsterAU](https://www.patreon.com/ElminsterAU) and the xEdit team for SSEEdit.
 - Noggog for Mutagen and Synthesis.
 - Halgari and the WJ Team for this amazing platform.
-- [LivelyDismay](https://github.com/LivelyDismay) for his GuideBook Plugin which I used as a template for the in-game readme and many modding guides.
+- [LivelyDismay](https://github.com/LivelyDismay) for his GuideBook and modding guides.
 - [The Animonculory](https://github.com/The-Animonculory) for their modding guides.
 - [Styyx](https://github.com/Styyx1) for assistance with scripting and backend work.
 - [SimonMagus](https://www.patreon.com/simonmagus), [DeltaRider](https://www.patreon.com/Delta011), and the Simon Discord for many ideas and mod assistance.
 - [Cosmofujia](https://www.patreon.com/fujiacosmo) for a significant amount of high quality Weapon Models.
-- Aelarr and Anreme for permissions to use some custom mods from The Owl Archives server.
+- [Aelarr](https://www.nexusmods.com/skyrim/users/6843757) and Anreme for permissions to use some custom mods from The Owl Archives server.